View

 </View>

 View works with common styles coming from the design tokens.
 For example, you can assign backgroundColor and borderColor values to it.
-Changing backgroundColor automatically changes the text color inside it based on the color contrast ratio.
+Changing the backgroundColor automatically adjusts the text color inside it based on the color contrast ratio.

 <View